openstack/masakari/doc/source/user/architecture.rst

 and generating responses to the REST calls.
 RPC messaging is done via the **oslo.messaging** library, an abstraction on top of message queues.
-Masakari engine will run on same host where masakari api is running, and have a `manager` that is listening for `RPC` messages.
+The Masakari engine will run on the same host where the Masakari api is running, and has a `manager` that is listening for `RPC` messages.
-The manager also, optionally, has periodic tasks.
+The manager too has periodic tasks.

 Components
 ----------